 How to Choose the Best Reception Venue in SF

 This is a photographic guide to selecting the best possible wedding reception venue after your San Francisco city hall wedding.
 This guide was not intended to make specific recommendations about San Francisco wedding reception venues.
 Instead, we want to provide our clients with some useful pointers to help navigate through this all important decision.
-We decided to add this section to allow us to send this information to our many inquiring Engaged couples who ask us.
+We decided to add this section to allow us to send this information to our many inquiring engaged couples.
 It seems to be especially important and tough for out of town clients who are not familiar with San Francisco and it's many restaurants and party spots.
-When I went on the internet to research this, I discovered that there were many guides out there.
+When I went on the internet to research this myself, I discovered that there were many guides out there.
 Some were useful, but did not really explain how to choose the best ones.
 Most guides simply made recommendations of specific places.
 I didn't want to do that, but instead wanted to help my client find the right place just for them.
 However, if you are looking for specific suggestions, please feel free to reach out to us.
 We will listen to your preferences and answer accordingly with actual San Francisco venues that we are familiar with.
 Also, we are happy to share our own personal experiences with you to help you decide.
 We have experienced many of them throughout our San Francisco city hall wedding career and have some strong opinions about the various attributes of some of the most popular locales.
-With that in mind, here are some important ideas and suggestions for choosing San Francisco reception venues on your own:
+With that in mind, here are some of the best ideas and suggestions for choosing San Francisco reception venues on your own:

 - Talk to a wedding planner or your photographer - Explain your ideas and desires and see what they recommend.
 Chances are they will have good feel for local venues that work well with City Hall weddings especially.
 Reach out to people in the business!
 Just make sure the Planner is a San Francisco expert and the wedding photographer has experience.